 Salmon in Quick Green Mole Sauce ( Pipián Verde) delivers the creamy, complex flavors of a traditional Pipián Verde in a matter of minutes with prepared tomatillo salsa and sesame tahini.
 This lighter mole is perfect with seafood, chicken, even grilled veggies for #meatlessMonday!

-About Mole Verde (Pipián Verde)
+What is Mole Verde (Pipián Verde)?

 In Mexico, a classic pipián is a simpler mole (fewer ingredients) thickened by nuts or seeds in combination with tomatillos, chiles, onion, and garlic.
 Since pre-Columbian times, Mexico's native pumpkin seeds thickened the sauce, but you will find more variations in modern times - including but not limited to pepitas, sesame seeds, peanuts, and other nuts.